Armoured fighting vehicles of the Irish Army: Bren carrier

 26 Universal Carriers Mk I were purchased in 1940.
 100 Universal Carriers Mk II were delivered in 1943 and another 100 Mk IIs in 1945.
 The vehicles were referred to as 'Bren Carriers' by Irish troops.
 The first 26 Bren Carriers were grouped together to form the Carrier Squadron of the Cavalry Corps.
 The Carrier Squadron was disbanded in 1943 and its carriers distributed amongst the army's infantry battalions.
 All 200 of the Bren Carriers Mk IIs were used by the infantry battalions mainly for transporting its 3-inch and Brandt 81 mm mortars, ammo and crew.
 Later 2 Mk IIs were fitted with flamethrowers for use by the Corps of Engineers.
 A number were used in the late 1940s to tow 6 pdr anti-tank guns and 4 were used by the Cavalry School.
 The Bren Carriers were retired from service in the early 1960s.
-With 113,000 Universal Carriers being built worldwide it was the most numerous armoured fighting vehicle in history and with 226 in Irish service it is the most numerous armoured vehicle ever used by the Irish Army.
+With 226 Universal Carriers in Irish service it is the most numerous armoured vehicle ever used by the Irish Army.